tscanlin/developers.optimizely.com/src/content/javascript/personalization/index.md

 *Note:* Personalization campaigns and Testing experiments can execute in parallel.
 Be careful assuming any dependencies between them or optimizing the same element in multiple campaigns/experiments.

-### Utilities
+### "Get" Modules

 In addition to updating the `push` API, Optimizely Personalization also exposes a new function, `window['optimizely'].get()`.
 This function allows you to access several useful properties and utilities within the context of custom code.
-Please note that unlike `push`, `get` may only be used after the Optimizely snippet has loaded.
-While this will always be the case within custom code (except [Project Javascript](https://help.optimizely.com/Set_Up_Optimizely/Project_Settings_JavaScript_and_jQuery_settings#Project_JavaScript)), it should be considered when using `get` within external scripts.
+Please note that unlike `push`, `get` may only be used after the Optimizely snippet has loaded (either in Optimizely custom code, or in your page code AFTER the Optimizely snippet).

+*Note:* `optimizely.get` is not available from [Project Javascript](https://help.optimizely.com/hc/en-us/articles/202480860-Project-Settings-JavaScript-jQuery#project_javascript).

+### Utilities

 For example, if you have [jQuery bundled](https://help.optimizely.com/hc/en-us/articles/202480860-Project-Settings-JavaScript-jQuery#jS) in the Optimizely snippet, you can access it directly by getting `jquery`: